aclind/CalArchNet/README.md

-# Welcome to the CalArchNet information site!
+# Welcome to the CalArchNet information site

 ## The California Architecture Network (CalArchNet)